globallightingdata/website/docs/geometry/types/parametric-street-cylinder-side.md

 ![Street Cylinder Side](/img/docs/geometry/parametric/street-cylinder-side.webp)

 Classic street light with the luminous head cylinder-shaped attached to the pole on its edge.

-The polse shall not be modeled.
-You can adjust the dimensions of the head by setting the diameter and height.
+- You can adjust the dimensions of the head by setting the `LuminousDiameter` and `Height`.

-The lumimous center is located at 0,0,0.
+- The luminous center is located at 0,0,0.
-There is an offset aligned to C0.
+- There is an offset aligned to C0.
+- The pole is not modeled.

 | Parameter           | Type | Explanation |
 | ------------------- | :--: | :---------: |